 Your side mirror can give you a great view of the different parts of your car.
 As you drive, you can see the side and back parts of the car, helping to prevent accidents during lane changeovers.
-Being lifted away from the car, it can be prone to breaking because of vandalism and other factors.
+As it can be lifted away from the car, it can be prone to breaking because of vandalism and other factors.

-Many drivers often find themselves having to take their car to a mechanic for the minor fix while it can easily be repaired.
-With the right side view mirror glue, you will be able to replace your broken side view mirror.
+Many drivers often find themselves having to take their car to a mechanic for this minor fix while it can easily be repaired.
+With right side view mirror glue, you will be able to replace your broken side view mirror.

 Aside from this non-latex construction silicone adhesive, you will also need masking tape for sealing, a replacement mirror, and a heat gun.
 You will probably replace your broken side view mirror away from a source of electricity, so having an extension cord can be helpful.

 For additional safety, we recommend you work with safety goggles and gloves as side view mirror glue can be harmful if ingested or comes in contact with an exposed eye.
 You may also need a bucket to trap all the broken pieces of glass that could cause damage to your soles.